Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Some grow to a few inches in length and may be better a better choice in tanks with large fish.

 When planning your stock it is a great idea to have at least one shoaling fish, such as a school of tetras.
 From an aesthetic perspective, they help to provide a backdrop of color and movement for your larger centerpiece fish.

 Anabantids, or labyrinth fish, are able to take gulps of air at the water surface in addition to breathing through their gills.
 If you’re thinking you’ve never seen one before, I bet you’re wrong!

 Betta fish are anabantids.
 When the oxygen in the water gets low, they can survive.
-But be aware that this is an adaptation they evolved in order to stay alive long enough to breed, not an excuse to keep them in sub-par conditions in the home aquarium.
+But be aware that this is an adaptation they evolved in order to stay alive long enough to breed, not an excuse to keep bettas in sub-par conditions in the home aquarium.

 Gouramis are anabantids too.
 Dwarf gourami and larger species such as the three-spot gourami are common fish in the aquarium industry.

 The leopard bush fish is one more you might encounter in the fish store.
 These guys are among my favorite fish, but be aware they may eat anything that fits in their mouth!

 All three of these anabantids can have tank mates, including betta fish.
 But because of their unique and sometimes difficult care requirements, I suggest doing diligent research before choosing them for a community tank.
 In my experience, it is also a bad idea to keep them together.